openwallet-foundation/credo-ts/DEVREADME.md

 - `TEST_AGENT_PUBLIC_DID_SEED`: The seed to use for the public DID.
 This will be used to do public write operations to the ledger.
 You should use a seed for a DID that is already registered on the ledger.
   - If using the local or default genesis, use the same seed you used for the `add-did-from-seed` command from the [ledger setup](#setup-ledger) in the previous step. (default is `000000000000000000000000Trustee9`)
   - If using the BuilderNet genesis, make sure your seed is registered on the BuilderNet using [selfserve.sovrin.org](https://selfserve.sovrin.org/) and you have read and accepted the associated [Transaction Author Agreement](https://github.com/sovrin-foundation/sovrin/blob/master/TAA/TAA.md).
 We are not responsible for any unwanted consequences of using the BuilderNet.
+- `ENDORSER_AGENT_PUBLIC_DID_SEED`: The seed to use for the public Endorser DID.
+This will be used to endorse transactions.
+You should use a seed for a DID that is already registered on the ledger.
+  - If using the local or default genesis, use the same seed you used for the `add-did-from-seed` command from the [ledger setup](#setup-ledger) in the previous step. (default is `00000000000000000000000Endorser9`)
+  - If using the BuilderNet genesis, make sure your seed is registered on the BuilderNet using [selfserve.sovrin.org](https://selfserve.sovrin.org/) and you have read and accepted the associated [Transaction Author Agreement](https://github.com/sovrin-foundation/sovrin/blob/master/TAA/TAA.md).
+We are not responsible for any unwanted consequences of using the BuilderNet.

 ### Setup Postgres